What is ESAT?

 What are its aims and objectives?

 ESAT’s main objective is to provide free access to news and information that are unlikely to see the daylight in Ethiopia due to censorship and other forms of restrictions.

-ESAT firmly believes that suppression of press freedom, persecution of journalists, and interference in the free flow of information by the Ethiopian regime is harmful and counterproductive to peace, stability and the effrort to building of a democratic society.
+ESAT firmly believes that suppression of press freedom, persecution of journalists, and interference in the free flow of information is harmful and counterproductive to peace, stability and the effort to build a democratic society.

-ESAT believes that a well-functioning independent press is an essential element of a democratic system by exposing corruption, abuse of power, mismanagement and embezzlement of public resources.
+ESAT believes that a well-functioning independent press is an essential element of a democratic system by holding those in power accountable.
+Exposing corruption, abuse of power, human rights violations and discrimination is the job of the media.

-ESAT also believes that without free access to information and ideas, citizens are unable to participate meaningfully in the political system by exercising their right to vote or by taking part in the efforts to shape the process of public policy and decision making.
+ESAT also believes that without free access to information and ideas, citizens are unable to participate meaningfully in the political system.

 Who owns ESAT?